mcuringa/code9/content/pages/about.md

 Dominick Ryan is a PS 9 parent and an officer with the [PS9 Parent Teacher Organization (PTO)](http://www.ps9brooklyn.org/our-families/ps-9-pto/pto- officers/).
-As a CPA, Dominick integrates computing and mathematics into his daily work, and he's interested in finding ways to further enrich PS 9's curriculum through instruction in coding and computer science.
+As an accountant, Dominick integrates computing and mathematics into his daily work, and he's interested in finding ways to further enrich PS 9's curriculum through instruction in coding and computer science.